 Table of Contents

-Industrial Centrifuges exert a very high centrifugal force on emulsified oils.
+Disc-stack type industrial centrifuges exert a very high centrifugal force on emulsified oils.
 This force can break waste oil emulsions by mechanical separation.
 Thus, industrial centrifuges recover clean oil from waste oil emulsion on a large scale.

 When two immiscible liquids mix to form one liquid phase – that combined liquid phase is an emulsion.
 In other words, it is the dispersion of microdroplets of one fluid in another non-dissolving fluid.